-Why isn't Isle Royale a part of Minnesota?
-Curious Minnesota investigates
+Why does Isle Royale belong to Michigan and not Minnesota?

 American negotiators might have been interested in Isle Royale’s copper deposits and persuaded their British counterparts to draw the American border north of the island.

-“There’s this age-old rumor that somebody whispered in [Franklin’s] ear and that he sort of fudged the lineup and around a big island close to the Canadian border,” said Seth DePasquel, the park’s archaeologist.
+“There’s this age-old rumor that somebody whispered in [Franklin’s] ear and that he sort of fudged the line up and around a big island close to the Canadian border,” said Seth DePasqual, the park’s archaeologist.
 “The question is did he really know?”

-It’s unclear how much early European explorers knew about the area’s copper reserves, but archaeological evidence suggests that Native Americans began mining copper on the island — which they called Minong or “The Good Place” — at least 4,500 years ago, DePasquale said.
+It’s unclear how much early European explorers knew about the area’s copper reserves, but archaeological evidence suggests that Native Americans began mining copper on the island — which they called Minong or “The Good Place” — at least 4,500 years ago, DePasqual said.

 The era’s maps, which showed Isle Royale south of its actual location, also bear some of the responsibility.